 • Sustainable fish stocks

 • Minimizing environmental impacts

 Where is MSC seafood served?

 MSC certified seafood can be found in selected dishes at all three of the WSU dining centers: Hillside, Southside, and Northside.
-MSC certified seafood is identified by an ecolabel located on the menu cards.
+Look for the MSC ecolabel in your Dining Centers to see when MSC certified seafood is being served.

 To learn more about the Marine Stewardship Council, visit www.msc.org